-Who was I kidding?
+Who am I kidding?
 Uncertainty, illness and death are so big, I have no power.
 And the whole business about taking a deep breath and keeping perspective is all make-belief twaddle of people who cannot possibly know what it feels like.
-How could I be so delusional?
+How can I be so delusional?

-But when the initial height of emotions subsided and I started feeling my toes a bit more firmly back on the ground, then I still felt the awfulness of it all and my fear.
-But I also realised that I have at least 2 options:
+But when the initial height of emotions subsides and you start feeling your toes a bit more firmly back on the ground.
+Then you may still feel the awfulness of it all and your fear.
+But remember you have at least 2 options:

-- Lose myself, keep sinking and become my own biggest obstacle.
+- Lose yourself, keep sinking and become my own biggest obstacle.

-- Or try and raise my head and soul above the parapet, inch by inch, gain some perspective and make choices about my life.
+- Or try and raise your head and soul above the parapet, inch by inch.
+Gain some perspective and make choices about your life.